🎉

 • ~70% use third party sites such as Glassdoor and Blind during a job hunt (Stack Overflow Survey)

-Candidates are doing more research than ever before applying, especially specialized tech talent.
-Candidates are more informed than ever before about a firm’s work culture and opportunities available across the market
+In the age of AI talent acquisition, candidates, especially specialized tech talent, are doing more research than ever before applying.
+They are highly informed about a firm’s work culture and the opportunities available across the market.

 • Job Pivots across Job Families